Semiquincentennial Commission Law Passed .

 Attorney General Jeff Sessions

 Secretary of Education Betsy DeVos

 Librarian of Congress Carla Hayden, PhD

 Secretary of the Smithsonian Institution David Skorton, MD

 Presiding Officer of the Federal Council on the Arts and the Humanities

-American Battlefield Trust has been designated as Administrative Secretariat of the Commission, whose meetings will be convened at Independence Hall in Philadelphia.
+The nonprofit organization American Battlefield Trust has been designated as Administrative Secretariat of the Commission, whose meetings will be convened at Independence Hall in Philadelphia beginning in October 2018.
 The Commission was established Congress to prepare an overall program to observe and commemorate the 250th anniversary of the founding of the United States and the historic events preceding that anniversary.